What are Adverse Childhood Experiences ACEs?

 How common are ACEs?

-In England, almost half of adults have experienced at least one ACE, and 10% experiencing four or more.
+In England, almost half of adults have experienced at least one ACE, and 10% experience four or more.

 The impact of ACEs